kappter/slidecraft/README.markdown

 ```

 ## Dependencies
-All dependencies are loaded via CDN or included locally:
+All dependencies are loaded via CDN:
 - **Tailwind CSS**: For responsive styling.
 - **Papa Parse**: For CSV parsing.
 - **jsPDF**: For PDF generation.